George Michael: Sexuality and relationships

-Legal troubles
+Legal problems

-On 7 April 1998, Michael was arrested for "engaging in a lewd act" in a public restroom of the Will Rogers Memorial Park in Beverly Hills, California.
-Michael was arrested by undercover policeman Marcelo Rodríguez in a sting operation.
+On 7 April 1998, Michael was arrested for "engaging in a lewd act" in a public restroom of the Will Rogers Memorial Park in Beverly Hills, California.John M. Glionna, Beverly Hills Steps Up Patrols to Stop Cruising, Los Angeles Times, 29 May 1998 Michael was arrested by undercover policeman Marcelo Rodríguez in a sting operation.
 In an MTV interview, Michael stated: "I got followed into the restroom and then this cop—I didn't know it was a cop, obviously—he started playing this game, which I think is called, 'I'll show you mine, you show me yours, and then when you show me yours, I'm going to nick you!'"

 After pleading "no contest" to the charge, Michael was fined US$810 and sentenced to 80 hours of community service.
 Soon afterwards, Michael made a video for his single "Outside", which satirised the public toilet incident and featured men dressed as policemen kissing.
 Rodríguez claimed that this video "mocked" him, and that Michael had slandered him in interviews.
-In 1999, he brought a US$10 million court case in California against the singer.
+In 1999, he brought a US$10 million court case in California against Michael.
 The court dismissed the case, but an appellate court reinstated it on 3 December 2002.
 The court then ruled that Rodríguez, as a public official, could not legally recover damages for emotional distress.